 Halloween Kills is the first of two sequels to the 2018 film.
 David Gordon Green is directing.
 He co-wrote the script with Danny McBride and Scott Teems.
 John Carpenter returns to handle the score.
 The third installment is called Halloween Ends.

-It was announced today that Halloween Kills, which was set to come out this October, was pushed to October 15, 2021 to accommodate for the COVID-19 pandemic.
-John Carpenter announced the news on Twitter.
+It was announced that Halloween Kills, which was set to come out this October, was pushed to October 15, 2021 to accommodate for the COVID-19 pandemic.
+John Carpenter posted the news on Twitter.

 I know you all have been looking forward to an update on the status of "Halloween Kills".
 Here it is: pic.twitter.com/EWivyipYgR— John Carpenter (@TheHorrorMaster) July 8, 2020